hopitas/webwet/README.md

 Software NEEDS to be in webwet folder at your root www dir, because that's where arduino is trying to look for it!

 Web software needs basic LAMP installation.
 Database arduino.sql needs to be imported to mysql.
-Raspberry pi need arduino package to be able to use arduinos serial interface.
+Raspberry pi needs arduino package to be able to use arduinos serial interface.
 I had to reboot the rpi to get  the connection working (probably loaded some modules during reboot).
+After this you should be able to see the device at /dev/tty* when arduino is connected to RPi.

 Python script needs python-serial library.

+Web interface defaults:
-Default username: admin
+username: admin
 password:

-In tab3 can be used to show web camera.
+Tab3 can be used to show web camera.
 I've used zoneminder (because it is really nice and free surveillance software ^^) and show the stream with:

 <img src="http://YOUR.URL/cgi-bin/nph-zms?mode=jpeg&monitor=3&scale=100&maxfps=15&buffer=1000&user=USERNAME&pass=PASSWORD&connkey=914020&rand=1355500785" alt="Edit source in tab3.html to add camera if you got one.